 Very low: A stakeholder with very low influence can engage in the project when they desire, but they won't have control over any decisions.

-A communication plan is critical because it informs how you’ll educate and update your stakeholders.
-Regardless of what quadrant they fall into, make sure stakeholders have a way to access relevant project information.
-The best way to do this is by keeping all of your project information in one place, like a project management tool.
-Stakeholders who need real-time insight into project status or want to get a bird’s-eye view of the overall project timeline can use this tool to keep themselves informed.
+The best way to do this is to keep all your project information in one place, such as a project management tool.
+Stakeholders who need real-time insight into project status or want a bird's-eye view of the overall project timeline can use this tool to stay informed.

 There are two steps to creating a communication plan: